pmunts/muntsos/README.txt

     previous GCC 13.2.0 cross-toolchain packages, extensions, kernels, and thin servers have been moved to the attic.

+-   23 February 2025 -- Added initial support for the 64-bit BeaglePlay.
+    Next up will probably be the 64-bit RISC-V VisionFive 2.
+I have successfully built a GCC 14.2.0 riscv64 cross-toolchain for MuntsOS.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development